spacetelescope/jwst/docs/jwst/imprint/description.rst

 The SCI data array of the imprint exposure is subtracted from the SCI array of the target exposure.
-The DQ arrays of the two exposures are combined using a bit-wise logical OR operation.
+The DQ arrays of the two exposures are combined using a bitwise logical OR operation.
 The ERR and variance arrays are not currently used or modified.

 Step Arguments